Jingyuan Fu, PhD

 - May 2014: VIDI grant awarded for proposal "Understanding the causal relationships between the host genome, microbiota and lipids"

-The Fu et al. (2015) paper, “Gut Microbiome Contributes to a Substantial Proportion of the Variation in Blood Lipids” was recognized as one of Circulation Research’s Best Manuscripts of 2015.
+- Fu et al. (2015) paper, “Gut Microbiome Contributes to a Substantial Proportion of the Variation in Blood Lipids” recognized as a Circulation Research’s Best Manuscripts of 2015.
 The paper received massive worldwide press coverage, more.

 - See also an article on my work (in Dutch)

-My research interest lies in systems genetics, seeking to understand complex biological systems by integrating systems biology with genetics (I was awarded a VENI grant for this work from NWO in 2009).
-I am performing integration analyses that combine multidimensional “omics” data and genetic variations.
+My research interests lie in systems genetics, which seeks to understand complex biological systems by integrating systems biology with genetics.
+I perform integration analyses that combine multidimensional “omics” data and genetic variations.
 This leads to statistical models and networks, and eventually to causal inference from genotype to phenotype in complex traits and diseases.
-For example, I have been working on the genetic regulation of gene expression in different model organisms and humans, and assessing the plasticity of this regulation under different conditions (patients or controls) and in different tissue- or cell types.
+For example, I have been working on the genetic regulation of gene expression in different model organisms and humans, and assessing the plasticity of this regulation under different conditions (patients or controls) and in different tissues or cell types.

-My research shows that trait-associated SNPs are more likely to have an effect on gene expression and their effects are also more likely to be tissue-dependent.
+My research shows that trait-associated SNPs are more likely to have an effect on gene expression and that their effects are also more likely to be tissue-dependent.
 Further, I perform systematic analyses across multidimensional “omics” levels and have observed that only a handful of genetic variations are detectable at the phenotype level.
 The largest fraction of genetic variants and molecular variants have very small effects that are undetectable at current sample sizes.
-This observation is in line with findings from genome-wide association studies that show that common variants with (very) small effects explain most of the disease or trait heritability.
+This observation is in line with findings from genome-wide association studies (GWAS) that show that common variants with (very) small effects explain most of the disease or trait heritability.